For years, Heroku’s free tier has been the standard by which many developers released prototypes, hobby projects, and portfolio pieces to the public.

 On any GitHub repository that holds a static site, just go into the Settings section and click on Pages:

-Next, select a branch to deploy and save, and in a few minutes, the site should be live:
+Next, select a branch to deploy and select Save:

 Serverless functions are another option for handling backend database interactions and API delivery, which is what we would normally deploy server applications for.